-Goal defined by coordinates:
+< Goal defined by coordinates:

-To identify a goal on the competition map, the competitor must declare it by coordinates to be written in eight-digit format (first four digits west/east and the second four digits south/north.
-Easting then Northing) or one of the formats as defined in II.24.
+To identify a goal on the competition map, the competitor must declare it by coordinates to be written in eight-digit format (First four digits west/east and the second four digits south/north.
+Easting then Northing) or one of the formats as defined in II.23.>

-Goals selected from a map:
+< Intersections selected from a map:

-Any valid coordinate may be selected by the pilot as valid goal.
+A goal on the ground selected by a competitor shall appear from the map to be easily accessible to vehicles on the ground and precisely identifiable for measurement.
+Unless otherwise allowed in the task data, the goal shall be the intersection of two roads.
 According to the task data competitors may be required to choose one or more goals from the list of predetermined goals or as listed in the TDS.

 Measurements will be made from a target or marked point as indicated in the TDS.
 In the remote case that an unmarked intersection is used or allowed to be chosen by a competitor, measurements will be made from the center of the intersection as specified below.
-If the intersection shown as a crossroad on the map turns out to be a staggered tee-intersection, then the goal will be the midpoint between the points defined with the method mentioned in the competition.
+If the intersection shown as a crossroad on the map turns out to be a staggered tee-intersection, then the goal will be the midpoint between the points defined with the method mentioned in the competition details.